LionelB5/polygon-books-hardhat/learning/PROXIES.md

 At first, this might seem a little counter-intuitive.
 How does the implementation contract modify our proxy contract?

-Think back to the section on `delegateCall`, remember, anything invoked using `delegateCall` in our implementation contract will be executed within the scope of the proxy.
+Think back to the section on `delegateCall`, remember, anything invoked from our proxy contract (the methods in our implementation contract) using `delegateCall` will be executed within the scope of the proxy.
 So, when we execute `upgradeTo` using `delegateCall`, `upgradeTo` is able to modify the storage of our proxy contract (and in the case of a UUPS proxy, update the proxy's implementation address to the new implementation address).